Acinonyx

-Acinonyx is a genus that is within the Felidae family, also known as the cat family.
-The only living species of the genus and most commonly known, the cheetah (A. jubatus) inhabits the open grasslands of Africa and Asia along with parts of Iran.
+Acinonyx is a genus in the Felidae (cat) family,.
+The only living species of the genus and most commonly known, the cheetah (A. jubatus), inhabits the open grasslands of Africa and Asia in parts of Iran.
 This genus represents a highly adapted lineage within the felids, which specialize in speed and open-terrain hunting.
-Evidence suggest the Acinonyx genus evolved from other feline ancestors early on, to become specialized in stealth and running.
+Evidence suggest that the Acinonyx genus evolved from other feline ancestors early on, to become specialized in stealth and running.

 The main reasons for all but one species going extinct revolve around climate changes, humans driving these species out of their habitats, and their prey populations shrinking.
-Climate drastically changed starting in the Pleistocene period, making it difficult to survive in open terrain and grasslands upon which these cats depend.
-Human civilization also began to change and expand resulting in lots of these species to lose their home or hunting grounds.
-This also forced some species to be isolated making reproducing more difficult.
-Another factor of humans expanding was the lack of prey for these cats; their prey were eating being hunted by humans or being forced from their habitats.
-These problems played a huge role in the extinction of the species in the genus Acinonyx other than the cheetah (A. jubatus).
+Climate changed dramatically, starting in the Pleistocene period, making it difficult to survive in open terrain and grasslands upon which these cats depend.
+Human civilization also began to change and expand, resulting in lots of these species losing their homes or hunting grounds.
+This also forced some species to be isolated, making reproducing more difficult.
+Food scarcity became another consequence of human expansion as their prey were being forced from their habitats or hunted by humans.
+These problems played a huge role in the extinction of the historic Acinonyx species.

 Fossil remains related to cheetah-like cats were excavated that date back to the late Pliocene and Middle Pleistocene, indicating a wide time range.
-These cats occurred across much of the old world 10,000 years ago, some extinct species such as A. pardinenesis and A. intermedius were found in parts of Europe and Asia.
+These cats occurred across much of the old world 10,000 years ago.
+Some extinct species such as A. pardinensis and A. intermedius were found in parts of Europe and Asia.
 Several similar species classified in the genus Miracinonyx lived in North America at the same time; these may have been more closely related to the genus Puma.

-A primary characteristic of this genus are bodies adapted for speed and swiftness; however the species at the time were much different in morphology.
-Species found 10,000 years ago show a large and vigorous build for these cats compared to the modern day Cheetah which has accommodated to fast prey, with a much slimmer build used for a quick pursuit.
-Species within the Acinonyx genus are also unable to retract their claws fully, this can be a disadvantage in some cases.
-However claws give extra traction while running.
+A primary characteristic of this genus are bodies adapted for speed and swiftness; however, the species at the time were much different in morphology.
+Species found from 10,000 years ago show that these cats had a larger and more vigorous build than the cheetah, which has specialized in hunting fast prey, with a much slimmer build, enabling a quick pursuit.
+Acinonyx species are also unable to retract their claws fully, which can be a disadvantage in some cases.
+However, claws also give extra traction while running.

 Taxonomy

 Acinonyx was proposed by Joshua Brookes in 1828.

-The word Acinonyx is greek, the first portion of "akinetos" translates to "unmoved" or "motionless" and the second portion "onyx" translates to "nail" or "claw".
-Which represents one the main traits used to recognize this genus, not being able to retract their claws fully.
+The word Acinonyx is constructed from Greek roots. the first portion, "akinetos", translates to "unmoved" or "motionless" and the second portion "onyx" to "nail" or "claw". which represents one the main traits used to recognize this genus, not being able to retract their claws fully.

 Between the late 18th century and the early 20th century, the following Acinonyx species and subspecies were described: